 The American Helicopter Museum & Education Center's

-With over 35 helicopters, autogiros, and convertiplane, eight of which are fully accessible.
-Kids' learning and toddler areas give children under six the chance to play with puzzles, games, and other toys.
+There are over 35 helicopters, autogiros, and convertiplanes, eight fully accessible.
+Kids' learning and toddler areas allow children under six to play with puzzles, games, and other toys.
 Four times a year, guests of all ages can ride in a helicopter.
-1220 American Boulevard, West Chester, (610) 436-9600, American helicopter. museum
+1220 American Boulevard, West Chester, (610) 436-9600, American chopper. museum

 Swedish Historical Museum

 Telling the story of Swedes in America, the American Swedish Historical Museum appeals to tiny visitors, too, thanks to its Do You Know Pippi Longstocking?
-The exhibition is a temporary-turned-permanent display that features a dress-up trunk, a kitchen, a cabinet filled with treasures, and more.
-The Pippi Gallery Hunt leads children beyond this space created just for them through the rest of the Museum.
+The exhibition is a temporary-turned-permanent display featuring a dress-up trunk, a kitchen, and a cabinet filled with treasures.
+The Pippi Gallery Hunt leads children beyond this space, created just for them, through the rest of the Museum.
 And for the smallest of visitors, there's Toddler Time every third Tuesday of the month.
 1900 Pattison Avenue, (215) 389-1776, americanswedish.org

 Bucks County Children's Museum

 The Bucks County Children's Museum combines hands-on learning with fun.
-Kids can play their way through six interactive exhibits, many of which offer insight into Bucks County's History.
+Kids can play through six interactive exhibits, many offering insight into Bucks County's History.
 Play area themes include Town Square, Factory Works, Big Dig, Bucks County Country, Airways to Waterways, and Hot Air Balloon Ride.
 500 Union Square Drive, New Hope, (215) 693-1290, buckskids.org

 Fireman's Hall Museum

 Future firefighters get a head start at Fireman's Hall Museum.
-This fully restored 1902 firehouse houses some of the nation's earliest firefighting equipment.
-On display includes hand, steam, motor fire engines, a 9/11 exhibit, and an interactive kiosk that teaches kids about 9-1-1 emergency services.
-Visitors can try fire coats and boots, man a bucket brigade and learn fire prevention tips.
+This fully restored 1902 firehouse houses the nation's earliest firefighting equipment.
+The display includes hand, steam, motor fire engines, a 9/11 exhibit, and an interactive kiosk that teaches kids about 9-1-1 emergency services.
+Visitors can try fire coats and boots, man a bucket brigade, and learn fire prevention tips.
 147 N. 2nd Street, (215) 923-1438, firemanshallmuseum.org

 The Franklin Institute